yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 > - Costum setting:
 >
 >   There is a wide range of personal adjustements offered by MAFFT.
-Each of these falvours can be set independently on your own.
+Each of these flavours can be set independently on your own.
 For more information about the algorithms and parameters: [Visit the official MAFFT-website](https://mafft.cbrc.jp/alignment/software/algorithms/algorithms.html)
 >
 {: .details}

 > <hands-on-title>Generate multiple sequence alignment</hands-on-title>
 >
 > 1. {% tool [MAFFT](toolshed.g2.bx.psu.edu/repos/rnateam/mafft/rbc_mafft/7.508+galaxy1) %} with the following parameters:
->    - {% icon param-file %} *"Sequences to align"*: `Polio 1 unaligned` (Input Polio 1 dataset from history)
+>    - {% icon param-file %} *"Sequences to align"*: `Polio 1 unaligned` (Input degapped Polio 1 dataset from history)
 >    - *"Type of sequences"*: `auto-detect` or `Nucleic acids`
 >    - *"MAFFT flavour"*: `FFT-NS-2 (fast, progressive method)`
 >    - *"Output format"*: `FASTA`